starters-dev/https-backend/README.md

 While developing `API` and similar services for mobile apps, you can not really access `localhost` (on mobile device) if, let's say, you have running Docker image on you local machine.
 Also you have to make only `https` requests from mobile app.

 Another reason was to have `PostgreSQL` and `Redis` always running in the cloud but for cheap cost.
 You can run both of them easily on less than $5 server.

+#### Note

+This backend setup is a great fit if you just want to start writing business logic without messing with DevOps and spending a few days on that what's already has been done for you.
+It can be used for development and early production stages (of course, depends on your project), however, it's strongly **recommended** to have services like `PostgreSQL`, `Redis`, and similar to be seperated and independent on production stage.